achtungonline/client/README.md

 ## Running the Client

 Make sure that the installation step is done.
-The run `npm run watch` in the root of the repo, in order to build the project files.
+Then run `npm run watch` in the root of the repo, in order to build the project files.
 This command will continue to watch files for changes to rebuild the project, so don't wait for the command to finish.
 Now you can open the `src/index.html` file in your browser and play the game!

 ## Dependencies